 Everyone who is familiarized with Yorùbá religious culture, and its Brazilian counterpart Candomblé, knows well the concept of “White Deities”, the Òrìsà Funfun.
 Many authors mention them in different aspects.
-While Verger (2002*) devoted his attention to historical-oral aspects of the cult, ritual and visual-aesthetical elements, Hallgren (1988) places those deities in terms of what is calls “white circle”, which pretends to be an arrange of deities, originated from Ilé-Ifè, based on whiteness element.
-Suzanne Blier, in many of her work, postulated the importance of this white element in Fon-Dahomey culture in European-African Atlantic encounters.
-Not only Blier but also many other authors, refers that this white element was vital in primordial Afro-European contact in this area, since many deities where associated with whiteness and because of that, the natives interpreted the arrival of those white, long-bearded men as the come of gods.
+While Verger (2002*) devoted his attention to historical-oral aspects of the cult, ritual and visual-aesthetical elements, Hallgren (1988) places those deities in terms of what it calls “white circle”, which pretends to be an arrange of deities, originated from Ilé-Ifè, based on whiteness element.
+Suzanne Blier, in many of her works, postulated the importance of this white element in Fon-Dahomey culture in European-African Atlantic encounters.
+Not only Blier but also many other authors refer that this white element was vital in primordial Afro-European contact in this area since many deities were associated with whiteness and because of that, the natives interpreted the arrival of those white, long-bearded men as they come of gods.

 Nevertheless, despite the fact of Yorùbá Òrìsà Funfun are deeply associated with whiteness, they are generally translated as “Gods/deities who dresses in white”.
 However, they are named Òrìsà Funfun, which literally means “White Gods”.
-We have a serious problem in our hands, because they are never mentioned as “Òrìsà Àso Funfun”, “Gods in white cloths”.
+We have a serious problem in our hands because they are never mentioned as “Òrìsà Àso Funfun”, “Gods in white cloths”.
 They are White Gods.
-Obviously, this presented a serious dilemma for natives during the colonization and slave trade, a fact that remains in present day-by-day religious life of African and its descendants.
-A people that was enslaved, that was forced to work in New World, that was and stills is largely oppressed, would easily made a slightly change of theology, presenting those White Gods as Black Gods that Dresses in White.
+Obviously, this presented a serious dilemma for natives during the colonization and slave trade, a fact that remains in the present day-by-day religious life of African and its descendants.
+A people that were enslaved, that was forced to work in New World, that was and stills are largely oppressed, would easily made a slight change of theology, presenting those White Gods as Black Gods that Dresses in White.

 * Brazilian commemorative edition